Florida Interactive Entertainment Academy: Programs

 FIEA follows a nonstandard educational philosophy which centers on the simulation of a professional video game development environment.
 The configuration of the building and course work is designed to reinforce this approach.
 Team-based work combining the efforts of students from the school's three primary disciplines of art, programming, and production is encouraged at all times.
 A capstone video game creation project for each class of students forms the focus of the second and third semesters of work, comprising pre-production and production phases, respectively.

 FIEA's first class of twelve students graduated in December 2006.
-It has now graduated more than 537 students who have been hired by more than 135 companies worldwide.
-Recent graduates have accepted jobs at Zynga, Sony, Electronic Arts, Google, YouTube, Bethesda, BioWare, Telltale Games, and many others.
+As of June 2023, FIEA has now graduated more than 940 students who have been hired by more than 250 companies worldwide.
+Recent graduates have accepted jobs at Microsoft Game Studios, Ubisoft, Electronic Arts, Google, Bungie, Bethesda, BioWare, Iron Galaxy Studios, Activision and many others.